bpietrancosta/Module-18_assignment/README.md

  ### Model 4: SMOTEEN
 Here are some key features of this model:
- - Balanced accuracy score =
+ - Balanced accuracy score = 0.64, means the model correctly predicts the loan status 64% of the time.
- - Precision =
+ - Precision = (1 for low risk, 0.01 for high risk) this means that in nearly all cases when the model predicts positive it's actually positive.
+In fact this is always true when it predicts low risk loans.
+However, for high risk loans it almost never predicts it accurately.
- - Recall =
+ - Recall = 0.57 (0.57 for low risk, 0.72 for high risk) this means the model on average predicts 57% of the loan statuses correctly.

  ### Model 5: Balanced Random Forest Classifier